neopragma/sociabletests/java-exploration.md

 **After May 1**

-This is another initial impression that changed once I started to think in terms of the Nullable pattern and stopped trying to map "mock-oriented thinking" onto it.
+While my initial implementation of ```StubbedReader``` deviated from the pattern in that it was in a separate class, when I adjusted the structure of the code to align with the Nullable pattern the complexity moved into the infrastructure wrapper class, ```FileSystem```.
+The complexity is still there.
+As noted elsewhere, this appears to be due to the way Java works.

 ## Continuing development of the Java solution